 As already discussed, it is one of the vital Vitamins which helps synthesize the amino acids into collagen fibres.

 Though, the maximum benefit is achieved when vitamin C is taken internally where it is carried in the blood stream to the skin cells.
-But, after a certain level, the cells stop absorbing Vitamin C. A topical application, though Vitamin C is highly unstable when exposed to air and heat, does make a little difference.
+But, after a certain level, the cells stop absorbing Vitamin C. The topical application of vitamin C, though it is highly unstable when exposed to air and heat, does make a little difference.

 So, you have one other reason for drinking the glass of warm lemon water right in the morning 🙂